preciofishbone/OmniaDocsG2/blocks/page-likes-and-comments/index.rst

 General
 ----------
-The following settings are available on this tab (image from Omnia 7.5):
+The following settings are available on this tab:

 .. image:: likes-general-v75-2.png